ibm-cloud-docs/watson-knowledge-studio/tutorials-create-ml-model.md

 When you approve a document set, only the documents that do not overlap with other document sets are promoted to ground truth.
 If a document is part of the overlap between multiple document sets, you must adjudicate any annotation conflicts before the document can be promoted to ground truth.

+For more information about adjudication, see [Building the ground truth](/docs/services/watson-knowledge-studio/build-groundtruth.html).

 ### Procedure
 {: #wks_tutless_ml7_procedure}

-1. Log in to {{site.data.keyword.knowledgestudioshort}} as the administrator, select **Assets & Tools** > **Documents**, and click the `Test` task.
+1. Log in to {{site.data.keyword.knowledgestudioshort}} as the administrator, select **Machine Learning Model** > **Annotation Tasks**, and click the `Test` task.
 1. Verify that the two document sets are in an approved state.
 1. Click **Check Overlapping Documents for Conflicts**.

     You can see the overlapping documents that were annotated by more than one human annotator.

-1. To see whether any conflicts exist in how they annotated the documents, click **Check for Conflicts**.
+1. Because the tutorial instructed you to create a conflicting relation for the *Technology - gmanews.tv* document, find that document in the list and click **Check for Conflicts**.
+1. Select the two conflicting annotation sets and click **Check for Conflicts**.

-1. In adjudication mode, you can see how many annotations are in conflict and remove or replace annotations before you promote the documents to ground truth.
+    Adjudication mode opens.
+In adjudication mode, you can view overlapping documents, check for conflicts, and remove or replace annotations before you promote the documents to ground truth.

+1. Select **Relation conflicts**, accept the `founderOf` relation, and reject the `employedBy` relation.
-1. For this tutorial, assume that you corrected all conflicts and accepted the changes.
-Click **Promote to Ground Truth**.
-Repeat these steps to resolve conflicts in the second document set.
+1. Click **Promote to Ground Truth**.

     Alternatively, you can promote a document to ground truth by clicking **Accept** on the Documents page.